azumafuji/kimsellis-com/content/classes.md

 {{< separator >}}

 ## Yoga at ArtsEd
-We are moving our practice indoors to the practice studios at Arts Ed.
+We are moving our practice indoors to the dance studios at Arts Ed.

 Location: Arts Ed, Cone Ripman House, 14 Bath Rd, Chiswick W4 1LY.
+(Studio #10)

 NOTE: Class begin Saturday, September 18th.